-- 150. Required Submittals (Fire Underground Water).
+- 144. Required Submittals (Fire Underground Water).
 The developer shall furnish three copies of the water system plans to the Fire Prevention Bureau for approval prior to installation for all private water systems pertaining to the fire service loop.
+The fire service line is separate from the domestic water line.
 Plans shall be signed by a registered civil engineer, contain a Fire Prevention Bureau approval signature block, and conform to hydrant type, location, spacing and minimum fire flow standards.
 Hydraulic calculations will be required with the underground submittal to ensure fire flow requirements are being met for the on-site hydrants.
-The plans must be submitted and approved prior to building permit being issued.
-The fire service line will feed the on-site fire hydrants and the fire sprinkler lines for all the homes.
-It will not share with any other equipment.
-(CFC Chapter 33 and Chapter 5). - 151.
+The plans must be submitted and approved prior to building permit being issued (CFC Chapter 33 and Chapter 5). - 145.
 Required Submittals (Fire Sprinkler Systems).
 Fire sprinkler plans shall be submitted to the Fire Prevention Bureau for approval.
-Three sets of sprinkler plans for each home must be submitted by the installing contractor to the Fire Prevention Bureau.
-These plans must be submitted prior to the issuance of building permit.
-A set of plans will be required for each single family dwelling home (not model type) along with hydraulic calculations.
-The town homes are being constructed as a R3 Occupancy, per CRC Section 302.2 and will also comply with Section 313.3 of the CRC for sprinkler requirements.
-A NFPA 13D residential sprinkler system is allowed for this R3 Occupancy and the owners are choosing to utilize this option.
-Each single family home (R3 Occupancy) within the 6-plexes and 4-plexes will have their own dedicated fire sprinkler system and permits will be required for each individual home.
-The fire sprinkler riser will be located in each of the garages and be accessible to the fire department.
-Each home will have their own bell placed on the front of their home for notification purposes.
-Each garage will have their own dedicated fire sprinkler spare head box.
+A set of plans and hydraulic calculations are required for each individual building, and a permit will be issued for each individual building.
+Plans will be submitted electronically, paper plans are no longer accepted.
+Plans will be submitted but not approved by the installing contractor to the Fire Prevention Bureau.
+These plans must be submitted prior to the issuance of building permit. - 146.
+Required Submittals (Fire Alarm Systems).
+Fire alarm plans shall be submitted to the Fire Prevention Bureau for approval.
+A set of plans are required to be submitted for each individual building and a permit will be issued for each individual building.
+Plans will be submitted electronically ad paper plans are no longer accepted.
+The fire alarm system is required to have a dedicated circuit from the house panel.
+These plans must be submitted but not approved prior to the issuance of building permit.